papale47/papale47.github.io/index.md

 1. Exploratory data analysis (which includes dimensionality reduction and clustering techniques) and data transformations  <br>
 2. The development and evaluation of two classification models which includes the use of Bayesian Optimization to find more optimal hyperparameters <br>
 3. An economic framework which aids in translating model performance into expected business impact, as well as in identifying the optimal classification threshold <br>
-4. A simulated experiment which quantifies the impact of a model-driven treatment <br>
+4. A simulated experiment which quantifies the impact of a model-driven treatment <br> <br>
 My initial motivation for creating this notebook was to consolidate many of the
 <img src="images/Economic_Framework2.png?raw=true"/>